Facebook Skip to main content

 Drop-in Advising

-Drop-ins are Monday-Thursday 11:30 am-1:20 pm.
-We offer drop-ins both in person at Founders Hall 132 and virtually via zoom.
+Drop-in Advising is for quick questions.
+We offer drop-in advising both in-person at Founders Hall 132 and virtually via Zoom.

 Click here to join via Zoom